open-resources/dash_curriculum/_sources/part1/chapter2_Gab.md

 # Chapter 2: Getting Started with Dash

 - Structure of a Dash App
-  - Dash apps are rendered and displayed in a web browser.
+  - Dash apps are rendered and displayed inside a web browser.
   - The are best practices to structure Dash Applications.
 Following such best practices will simplify the development of the app.
 Let's take a simple Dash App example:

 ```